 The Best Dog-Friendly Attractions in Portland, Oregon

-With a green focus and an animal loving attitude, a superband many fantastic pooch-welcoming bars and restaurants Portland is one of the most dog friendly cities in the USA.
+With a green focus and an animal-loving attitude, a superband many fantastic pooch-welcoming bars and restaurants, Portland is one of the most dog-friendly cities in the USA.
 Check out our top dog-friendly attractions…

 1 Sellwood Riverfront Park

-With a 1.5 acre off-leash area which extends to the river this is a great place to bring your dog especially if yours loves to run and play with other dogs.
-You’ll need to put your dog back on the leash to use the connecting paths which take you through the forest, parks and neighborhood areas but there’s plenty of places for them to enjoy sniffing around.
-Make sure you bring your own poop bags and drinking water for your dog.
+With a 1.5-acre off-leash area that extends to the river, this is a great place to bring your dog, especially if yours loves to run and play with other dogs.
+You’ll need to put your dog back on the leash to use the connecting paths that take you through the forest, parks, and neighborhood areas, but there are plenty of places to enjoy sniffing around.
+Make sure you bring your poop bags and drinking water for your dog.
 The park provides picnic tables where you can rest after your walk.

 2 Wildwood Trail, Forest Park

-Situated at NW Germantown Road, this wilderness area is for serious hikers and canines of a high fitness level as its 30-mile hike takes a couple of days to comfortably get around.
-It is recommended that you consider getting a map of the Forest Park to find the best way to get around the trails as some are more challenging than others.
-You’ll need to keep your dog on a leash the whole time and you’ll have to bring your own water and poop bags as these are not provided.
+This wilderness area is situated at NW Germantown Road for serious hikers and canines of a high fitness level.
+Its 30-mile hike takes a couple of days to get around comfortably.
+It would help if you considered getting a map of Forest Park to find the best way to get around the trails, as some are more challenging than others.
+You’ll need to keep your dog on a leash the whole time, and you’ll have to bring your water and poop bags as these are not provided.

 3 Portland Saturday Market

-If you and your pooch are the socializing kind then the open-air arts and crafts Saturday Market and Farmers Market at 2 SW Naito Parkway is the place to be.
-You’ll have to keep your dog on the leash at all times while you’re browsing for delicious baked goods, meats and cheeses but dogs are made welcome with plenty of drinking water stations and lots of shady spots when the weather gets too hot.
+If you and your pup are the socializing kinds, then the open-air arts and crafts Saturday Market and Farmers Market at 2 SW Naito Parkway is the place to be.
+You’ll have to keep your dog on the leash while browsing for delicious baked goods, meats, and cheeses, but dogs are made welcome with plenty of drinking water stations and lots of shady spots when the weather gets too hot.

 4 Portland International Raceway Dog Park

-If you’re looking for somewhere you can let your canine really stretch their legs, the fenced off dog park here has got to be the best place to go.
-This is a very well maintained area where the grass is kept short and neat and garbage is constantly cleared away so take poop bags with you at all times.
-Portland International Raceway is the home of drag racing, auto racing, motorcycle racing and motocross as well as Cruise-in specials and all these are held at various times throughout the year so why not make a weekend of it and enjoy plenty of thrills, excitement, music and great food and drink.
-Remember though that your pet must be properly supervised, on-leash at all times and must be cleaned up after.
-Some events do not allow pets so check before you book.
+If you’re looking for somewhere you can let your canine stretch their legs, the fenced-off dog park has the best place to go.
+This is a very well maintained area where the grass is kept short and neat, and garbage is constantly cleared away, so take poop bags with you.
+Portland International Raceway is the home of drag racing, auto racing, motorcycle racing, and motocross, as well as Cruise-in specials, and all of these are held at various times throughout the year, so why not make a weekend of it and enjoy plenty of thrills, excitement, music, and great food and drink.
+Remember, though, that your pet must be adequately supervised, on a leash at all times, and must be cleaned up after.
+Some events do not allow pets, so check before you book.

 5 Plum Hill Vineyards

 How about this for something a little different?
-Plum Hill Vineyards, situated between Forest Grove and Gaston this family-owned concern brews its own wines and not for nothing do they say it’s ‘your dog’s favorite winery’!
-It has to be one of the very few places where you can enjoy the company of your canine friend and at the same time sample some of the delicious wines the Plum Hill Vineyard has to offer.
+Plum Hill Vineyards, situated between Forest Grove and Gaston, this family-owned concern brews its wines, and not for nothing do they say it’s ‘your dog’s favorite winery’!
+It has to be one of the very few places where you can enjoy the company of your canine friend and, at the same time sample, some of the delicious wines the Plum Hill Vineyard has to offer.
 This place is genuinely dog-friendly as well-behaved dogs (and their humans) are allowed into the tasting room and onto the outside patio area.
-There is a large fenced dog run right next to the Vineyard where you and your dog can play.
-Poop bags, water and treats are thoughtfully provided for you.
+A large fenced dog run right next to the Vineyard where you and your dog can play.
+Poop bags, water, and treats are thoughtfully provided for you.

 6 International Rose Test Garden

-If you love to walk around well tended gardens that are full to the brim with the sweet aroma of more than 10,000 beautiful roses, other plants and attractions then this is well worth a visit.
+If you love to walk around well-tended gardens full to the brim with the sweet aroma of more than 10,000 beautiful roses, other plants, and attractions, then this is well worth a visit.
 The International Rose Test Garden, the oldest public garden in the US, is pet-friendly and extremely easy to get around on paved paths.
-You can take one of the free public tours or just stroll around at your own pace to enjoy the fountain, statue and gardens.
+You can take one of the free public tours or stroll around at your own pace to enjoy the fountain, statue, and gardens.
 Why not bring a picnic lunch and sit a while to enjoy the superb view, provided it is a clear day, over the city and Mt Hood in the distance.
-The garden is open all year round but to see the roses at their best you should visit in June.
-There is free admission and a gift shop on site as well.
+The garden is open all year round, but you should visit in June to see the roses at their best.
+There is free admission and a gift shop on-site as well.

 7 Sandy River Delta, Thousand Acres Park

-Although known to locals as simply Thousand Acres, and located just off I-84, 20 minutes from downtown Portland, this is actually 1,400 acres of doggy paradise.
-Consisting of open fields, wetlands, hiking trails, two rivers (the Sandy River and Columbia River) and numerous blackberry bushes you and your pooch can enjoy as much off-leash fun as you can handle.
-If your dog loves to swim, run or just take a leisurely stroll at your side you should come here to appreciate all that the Thousand Acres has to offer.
-It isn’t solely for dog walkers either – the Park is popular with birders, waterfowl hunters, horseback riders and mountain bikers.
-There is one part of the park that you won’t be allowed into however as one third of it is an off-limits wildlife habitat so be aware of this.
-The park is open all year round from dawn until dusk and there is car parking on site.
-The US Forest Service is responsible for the upkeep and development of the Park as well as maintaining the off-leash regulations for doggy visitors.
-These state that dogs should be kept on-leash at all times in the parking lot and within 100 feet of the Confluence Trail.
+Although known to locals as simply Thousand Acres, and located just off I-84, 20 minutes from downtown Portland, this is 1,400 acres of doggy paradise.
+Consisting of open fields, wetlands, hiking trails, two rivers (the Sandy River and Columbia River), and numerous blackberry bushes, you and your pup can enjoy as much off-leash fun as possible.
+If your dog loves to swim, run, or just take a stroll at your side, you should come here to appreciate all that the Thousand Acres has to offer.
+It isn’t solely for dog walkers either – the Park is popular with birders, waterfowl hunters, horseback riders, and mountain bikers.
+There is one part of the park that you won’t be allowed into; however, as one-third of it is an off-limits wildlife habitat, so be aware of this.
+The park is open all year round from dawn until dusk, and there is car parking on site.
+The US Forest Service is responsible for the upkeep and development of the Park and for maintaining the off-leash regulations for doggy visitors.
+These state that dogs should be kept on a leash in the parking lot and within 100 feet of the Confluence Trail.

 8 Hotel Monaco